 I was wrong.
 It can get bigger.

 The new plan specifically calls for the extension of “digitalized development” to the “international environment.”
 “Digitalized development” is a Communist Party term-of-art (提法) used to describe the digitalized construction of economic, political, cultural, social, and ecological civilization (i.e., Five-Sphere Integrated Plan).
 Previously reserved for the “domestic environment,” Xi Jinping has extended the same party term-of-art to the “international environment.”
+In fact, a key purpose of the new plan (and perhaps the key purpose) is to formally incorporate the party’s concept of “global digital development” (全球数字发展) into the top-level design of the Digital China strategy.
 It is an extraordinary call for international action.

-《规划》明确，数字中国建设按照“2522”的整体框架进行布局，即夯实数字基础设施和数据资源体系“两大基础”，推进数字技术与经济、政治、文化、社会、生态文明建设“五位一体”深度融合，强化数字技术创新体系和数字安全屏障“两大能力”，优化数字化发展国内国际“两个环境”。“The Central Committee and State Council Issue the ‘Plan for the Global Layout of Digital China Construction‘” (中共中央 国务院印发《数字中国建设整体布局规划》, Xinhua, February 27, 2023.
+《规划》明确，数字中国建设按照“2522”的整体框架进行布局，即夯实数字基础设施和数据资源体系“两大基础”，推进数字技术与经济、政治、文化、社会、生态文明建设“五位一体”深度融合，强化数字技术创新体系和数字安全屏障“两大能力”，优化数字化发展国内国际“两个环境”。“The Central Committee and State Council Issue the ‘Plan for the Overall Layout of Digital China Construction‘” (中共中央 国务院印发《数字中国建设整体布局规划》, Xinhua, February 27, 2023.

 Even couched in dense theoretical language, this still sounds stunning, and it is.
 But let me first explain what it means.